 The DNS over HTTPS (DoH) protocol fixes this by allowing companies and organization that operate DNS servers to deliver DNS requests over a secure HTTPS connection.

-There are a number of companies that are starting to make this option available across their DNS offering, most notably Cloudflare with their 188.8.131.52 service.
-People interested in switching the default DNS settings on their mobile devices to Cloudflare and take advantage of DoH can download the 184.108.40.206 app available on both the Apple App Store and the Google Play Store.
-Switching to 220.127.116.11 on your desktop or laptop computer while retaining the benefits of DoH means enabling DNS over HTTPS in your web browser (if you’re using the Firefox Browser), or venture into installing the open source Cloudflare client for Windows, macOS, and Linux by following the documentation available here.
+There are a number of companies that are starting to make this option available across their DNS offering, most notably Cloudflare with their 126.96.36.199 service.
+People interested in switching their default DNS settings to Cloudflare and take advantage of DoH can install the 188.8.131.52 app on their devices and use it in “184.108.40.206” mode (“WARP” mode enables Cloudflare’s VPN service).
+People using the Firefox Browser can enable DoH with Cloudflare within the browser from the Options page.

 When it comes to protecting yourself while you browse the web, picking a good web browser (one that is both easy to use and able to protect your security and privacy as you do so) is very important.

 Consider trying out the Firefox Browser if you haven’t recently done so.
 It comes with a strong set of security and privacy-oriented features and capabilities such as Firefox Monitor Notifications to alert users when they visit a website that has had a recently reported data breach, the ability (as mentioned above) to enable DNS over HTTPS right inside the browser by just checking a box, as well as some powerful tracking protections features and extensions you can learn about in the Online tracking and advertising chapter.